 Mission, Vision, Values & Traits

-Jefferson Community College will be a dynamic educational leader, transforming lives and our community.
+Jefferson Community College will be a premier higher education institution, transforming lives to strengthen the region and foster positive change worldwide.

 Traits of Excellence